How can we help you?

 Figures in thousands Source: DANE - GEIH: DANE - GEIH

-For the rolling three-month period from January to March 2026, the number of employed persons reached 4.3 million, representing a 0.7% increase compared with the same period the previous year.
+For the rolling three-month period from April to June 2026, the number of employed persons totaled 4.3 million, representing a 0.6% increase compared with the same period the previous year.

 Employed in Colombia, by branch of activity